 To go camping on short notice with the least hassle, keep the items in the following list assembled, packed, and ready to load into your vehicle.
 A large plastic cargo box is a good container.

-Getting ready for a camping trip involves lots of packing — clothes, camping gear, food and cooking equipment, as well as sport and game equipment.
+Getting ready for a camping trip involves lots of packing — clothes, camping gear, food, and cooking equipment, as well as sports and game equipment.
 When it comes to loading up your vehicle, use the following guidelines:

 |Place all camp gear, coolers, food, and fuel in the trunk.
 Stow

 |Don’t forget the goodie bag full of play stuff to keep